 C.2.1.
-Description of the measures used to assess market risks The SCR for Market risk amounts to $\in$ 19 million at the end of 2020, before tax and diversification benefits.
-Within Market risk, Credit risk is the dominant risk.
+Description of the measures used to assess market risks

+The SCR for Market risk amounts to EUR 38 million at the end of 2021 (2020: EUR 19 million), before tax and diversification benefits.
+New investments lead to a strong increase in equity risk and market concentration risk.
+As a consequence, Market risk is now a balanced mix of equity risk, credit spread risk and concentration risk, while last year Credit spread risk was the dominant risk.